ourhimalayas/txt/content/gettr/README.md

 Sellin He is a low-level liar through and through!
 Can't deceive in the Western world, come to deceive those foolish Chinese.
 Wang Dinggang and others are still relatives.
 These perverted demons.
 > `@nanastalkshow 7/13/2021 11:22 PM (UTC)`<br/>Lawrence Sellin was also involved in spreading disinformation about the (Obama) presidential eligibility in 2013.
 People called him out, but he turned up to stalk one of them for 3 months!
 Check it out: https://www.obamaconspiracy.org/2013/09/lawrence-sellin-phd-spreads-misinformation-about-presidential-eligibility/<br/>Others' opinion about him:<br/>&quot;Idiots(like Lawrence Sellin) come from all walks of life...
 ![img](https://media.gettr.com/group22/origin/2021/07/13/23/da6ec346-16d1-36d1-5434-2b4c492dfa98/c8b62e5e33cf42c6f4bf2a5fe4afca14.png)

 ---

-**:arrows_clockwise: miles 已轉發**

-`@repbilljohnson 7/13/2021 4:59 PM (UTC)`

-The rapid rise of inflation has made it clear— President Biden should be proposing strategic budget cuts NOT pushing for a record-breaking $6 trillion government budget.

----